majed756/Web-Form-to-Database/README.md

 # Web-Form-to-Database
 A dynamic front-end form connected to a backend PHP server for real-time MySQL data entry and retrieval.

-### majed756/PHP-MySQL-Data-Pipeline: A foundational full-stack web application designed to capture user input, process it through a PHP backend, and permanently store and retrieve it using a MySQL database.

 ## 📖 About The Project